Robert Seton, 1st Earl of Winton: Langside

-Like his father, he was strongly attached to the Queen and to the Royal House of Stuart, and was part of his father's rescue party for Queen Mary from Loch Leven Castle.
+Like his father, he was strongly attached to the Queen and to the Royal House of Stuart, and was part of his father's rescue party for Queen Mary from Lochleven Castle.
 He was also present at the battle of Langside in 1568.
 He was later one of the party who rescued King James VI from the hands of the Douglases, and supported his monarch during the Gowrie and other conspiracies of the time.

 Estates

 Upon the death of his father, in 1586, Robert succeeded as 8th Lord Seton.
 Although his father left the estates heavily encumbered by reason of the great expense of several embassies and of his losses suffered by adhering to the Queen's party, yet by prudence and ability he was soon able to put his affairs in good condition and provide both sons and daughters with respectable fortunes.
-He was very hospitable at Seton Palace, where the king and queen, and ambassadors and strangers of quality were nobly entertained."
+He was very hospitable at Seton Palace, where James VI and Anne of Denmark, and ambassadors and strangers of quality were nobly entertained.
+Anne of Denmark came to Seton Palace in a litter in 1597 and planned to make an excursion to the Bass Rock.

+Seton improved his property, especially by working on the old harbour of Cockenzie, a fishing village of great antiquity on the Firth of Forth, to accommodate vessels of a larger size.
+In January 1599 the king granted him a charter under the Great Seal of Scotland concerning Cockenzie, which had previously been erected into a free port and burgh of barony.

+Role as courtier

 In August 1594 he was Grand Master of the King's Household at the baptism of Prince Henry at Stirling Castle.
-This state role was usually held by the Earl of Argyll, but he was out of favour.
+This state role was usually held by the Earl of Argyll, but Argyll was out of favour.
+As part of the Scottish royal baptism ceremony, Lord Seton carried the basin into the Chapel Royal.

+Balthasar Fuchs von Bimbach came to the baptism with the Danish ambassadors and kept an Album Amicorum, a kind of autograph book, recording the people he met, including Seton.
+Seton drew a sketch of his heraldry and monogram in the book, with his motto "Indissolubile", meaning "inseparable".

 When James VI planned to visit the west and the islands of Scotland in August 1598, Lord Seton was made convenor of the Privy Council.

-He improved his property, especially by working on the old harbour of Cockenzie, a fishing village of great antiquity on the Firth of Forth, to accommodate vessels of a larger size.
-In January 1599 the king granted him a charter under the Great Seal of Scotland concerning Cockenzie, which had previously been erected into a free port and burgh of barony.
-He was a great favorite of James VI, and was created Earl of Winton at Holyroodhouse on 16 November 1600.
+Seton was a great favorite of James VI, and was created Earl of Winton at Holyroodhouse on 16 November 1600.